 Corzine, also known as Brian Chase, sold the system for $99 through a business called Chase Consulting, the FTC said.
 It said the court in Sacramento had ordered the promotion halted.

-The promotion claimed to provide legal ways to repair credit, while actually suggesting illegal steps, the commission charged.
+The promotion, on the worldwide computer network known as the Internet, claimed to provide legal ways to repair credit, while actually suggesting illegal steps, the commission charged.